Information regarding COVID-19 for foreign diplomatic missions and international organisations established in Belgium

 Only tests carried out in the Belgian system are recognized.
 Visitors who stay in Belgium for less than 48 hours will normally not be contacted.

 It is generally advised to observe the officially announced measures and to demonstrate common sense.
 Everyone has the individual and collective responsibility to respect these principles.
 Each diplomatic mission or international institution may always decide for itself to take more restrictive measures for their staff or visitors.

-The Protocol Directorate of the FPS Foreign Affairs points out that, without prejudice to their privileges and immunities, all persons enjoying such privileges and immunities have the duty to respect the laws and regulations of the host state, in particular the measures taken by the authorities to prevent the spread of Covid-19.
+The Protocol Directorate of the FPS Foreign Affairs reiterates that, without prejudice to their privileges and immunities, all persons enjoying such privileges and immunities have the duty to respect the laws and regulations of the receiving State, in particular the measures taken by the authorities to limit the spread of COVID-19.

-Foreign diplomatic missions and international organizations may direct their questions to the Protocol Directorate’s following dedicated email address: email@example.com.
+Foreign diplomatic missions and international organizations may direct their questions to the Protocol Directorate’s following dedicated email address: firstname.lastname@example.org (link sends e-mail).
 Please start the title of your email by writing the name of the Sending State or the International Organization.